jduteau/rpg-blogs/OSE Advanced Fantasy/ose-gdq-gm-prompt.md

 - **Random encounter check:** d6 per OSE dungeon/wilderness procedure
 - **Ability check (if called):** d20 roll-under relevant ability score

-**Key rulings:**

-- Alignment languages exist for all nine alignments.
-Lawful Good and Lawful Neutral share the Lawful language; Neutral Good and True Neutral share the Neutral language.
-- Most humanoid monsters in these modules are Chaotic Evil.
-Giants in the G-series vary: Hill and Fire Giants lean Chaotic Evil, Frost Giants lean Neutral Evil.
-Neutral Evil creatures can be reasoned with; Chaotic Evil ones generally cannot.
-- Drow are predominantly Neutral Evil or Chaotic Evil.
-This distinction is significant in D3 — Neutral Evil drow are capable of pragmatic deals; Chaotic Evil drow are not.
-House politics in D3 maps onto this axis.

-### INITIATIVE

-Use OSE group initiative throughout (d6 per side, higher acts first, ties resolve simultaneously).
-No individual initiative at any point in this campaign.
-Query rules-arbiter for full procedure if needed.

 ### COMBAT PROCEDURES

 **OPENING**: When combat begins, before initiative, give a brief tactical picture — rough distances, enemy positions, exits, anything tactically relevant (three to four sentences).
 This replaces a battle map.